Top of Page

 • HAZMAT first responders (law enforcement, fire rescue, etc.)

-• emergency management personnel
+• Emergency medical and emergency management professionals

-• other community and business stakeholders
+• Other community and business stakeholders

 The Marine Awareness course provides 4 hours of training.
 This is an introductory course to common issues associated with marine responses, including jurisdiction, operating in the marine environment, terminology, types of ships and facilities, problems unique to marine responses, tactical considerations, as well as safety and incident management.